Improving Patient Access to Cancer Clinical Trials

 National Cancer Moonshot Summit and Lazarex

-On June 29th, Vice President Joe Biden brought together scientists, oncologists, donors and patients for a national conference on cancer research at Howard University in Washington D.C.
+In June 2016, Vice President Joe Biden brought together scientists, oncologists, donors and patients for a national conference on cancer research at Howard University in Washington D.C.
 Dozens of regional summits were held on the same day in communities across the nation.

 Lazarex's President and Founder, Dana Dornsife, addressed Vice President Joe Biden, and other summit members, via live feed from a satellite location at the University of Southern California.